- SCU Home Page

 Be sure to also ask your network of friends, classmates and professors about jobs on campus.
 Just as in the real world, news of job openings spread by word of mouth.
 Santa Clara students work in almost every department on campus.

-Note: Student employees must work less than 20 hours per week on campus during the academic year.
+Note: Student employees must work no more than 19 hours per week on campus during the academic year.

 Hiring process for students